jessequiroga/gatsby-blog/content/stash/moving-your-dog-from-SA-to-IE/index.md

 ## Reunited at last

 If you’re travelling to Ireland, there’s only one point of entry for pets arriving by plane: Dublin Airport.
 You’ll collect your dog from World Freight Services next to the airport.
 There is a small import / handling fee of about ~€40.
+If possible, try and have some water and food on you upon collection.
+Wilco was hungry.

 The entire endeavour cost us just over €2000 (30 000 ZAR).
 At the time it was a bitter pill to swallow, but having gone through it, I can now truthfully say that I would pay double tomorrow.